naimishamanikonda/visualization/README.md

 ![ScreenShot](https://github.com/naimishamanikonda/visualization/blob/master/video.mp4)
 ### About the project
-The project focuses on Aanalyzing the data for Unemployment rates for various states in usa over the period of 40 years Namely from the years 1976 to 2016.The data was collected from the bureau of Labor statistics and the data is not seasonally adjusted
+The project focuses on analyzing the data for Unemployment rates for various states in usa over the period of 40 years Namely from the years 1976 to 2016.The data was collected from the bureau of Labor statistics and the data is not seasonally adjusted
 ![ScreenShot](https://github.com/naimishamanikonda/visualization/blob/master/basic%20visualization.JPG)
 ### Description of the Project Layout